 - The Lebanese tend to be big bargainers in business.
 Some Lebanese business people consider successful negotiations to be achieved when they bargain their counterpart the furthest away from their original offer.
 Therefore, it may be wise to start at a figure that is not close to your ideal offer so that they can have the illusion of achieving their goal and end negotiations closer to your preferred figure.

-- On the Corruption Perception Index (2016) Lebanon ranks 136th out of 176 countries, receiving a score of 28 (on a scale from 0 to 100).
+- On the (2017) Lebanon ranks 143rd out of 180 countries, receiving a score of 28 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is somewhat corrupt.